preactjs/preact-www/content/en/guide/v8/switching-to-preact.md

 ## Optimal: Switch to Preact

-You don't have to use `preact-compat` in your own codebase in order to migrate from React to Preact.
+You don't have to use `preact/compat` in your own codebase in order to migrate from React to Preact.
 Preact's API is nearly identical to React's, and many React codebases can be migrated with little or no changes needed.

 Generally, the process of switching to Preact involves a few steps: